August 15, 2013

-The Princeton Review doesn’t rank the colleges in its “2013 Best Colleges: Region by Region" website section.
-The 121 colleges that The Princeton Review chose for its “Best in the West” list are located in 15 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington and Wyoming.
-The Princeton Review also designated 220 colleges in the Northeast, 153 in the Midwest, and 135 in the Southeast as best in their locales.
-The 629 colleges named "regional bests" constitute only about 25 percent of the nation’s 2,700 four-year colleges.
+The Princeton Review doesn’t rank the colleges in its “2014 Best Colleges: Region by Region" website section.
+The 124 colleges that The Princeton Review chose for its "Best in the West" list are located in 15 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oklahoma, Oregon, Texas, Utah, Washington and Wyoming.
+The Princeton Review also designated 226 colleges in the Northeast, 155 in the Midwest, and 138 in the Southeast as being the best in their locales.
+Collectively, the 643 colleges named "regional bests" constitute about 25 percent of the nation's 2,500 four-year colleges and universities.

-The survey for this project asks students to rate their own schools on several issues – from the accessibility of their professors to the quality of the campus food – and to answer questions about themselves, their fellow students, and their campus life.
-Comments from surveyed students pepper each Princeton Review college profile.
+The survey for this project asks students to rate their own schools in variety of areas, from financial aid and the accessibility of their professors to the quality of the campus food – and to answer questions about themselves, their fellow students, and their campus life.
+Comments from surveyed students populate each Princeton Review college profile.

-In the profile on Whitworth, students said the university offers a "strong liberal arts education" in a "spectacular setting" with a "strong emphasis on Christian beliefs."
-Students reported that the one-month January term features "amazing opportunities to travel abroad" and said that Whitworth has "very approachable professors" whose “passion is contagious.”
+In Whitworth’s profile, students said the university offers a "strong liberal arts education" in a "spectacular setting" with a "strong emphasis on Christian beliefs."
+Students reported that the one-month Jan Term features "amazing opportunities to travel abroad" and said that Whitworth has "very approachable professors" whose “passion is contagious.”
 One student said a professor “called my cell phone because she heard I was having trouble using statistical software.”
 Students also describe Whitworth as having an "intimate campus" with “incredibly stimulating” small classes and a "caring, home-like atmosphere."

-Princeton Review (www.princetonreview.com) is known for its tutoring and classroom test-preparation courses, books, and college and graduate school admission services.
+The Princeton Review (www.princetonreview.com) is known for its tutoring and classroom test-preparation courses and books, and its college and graduate school admission services.
 Its corporate headquarters is in Framingham, Mass., and its editorial offices are in New York City.
 It is not affiliated with Princeton University.